ElMassas/containerization/docs/create.md

 ## Dockerfile

-We have to create a dockerfile, with the list of commands that the Docker daemon will execute to assemble the image.
+As previously stated we require a Dockerfile to list the [instructions](https://docs.docker.com/reference/dockerfile/#overview) that the container engine will execute to assemble the image.
 Let's go over a really simple dockerfile to run a simple python program.

 ```Dockerfile
 # Use an official Python runtime as a parent image